RPA to DPC: Moving Beyond Process Automation

 Gartner describes a Digital Platform Conductor tool as enabling I&O leaders to strategically manage across their infrastructure, regardless of environment or location.

 A DPC sits above your tools and systems to cut through the growing complexity of your IT landscape.
-It does this by connecting to and orchestrating those tools to analyze your entire IT environment and provide you with an accurate, real-time view.
+It does this by connecting to and orchestrating those tools to analyze your entire IT environment and provide you with a clear view.
 It then uses that data to make intelligent decisions about how to automate your workflows and processes to help you achieve your goals.

 For example, at the data gathering stage of any IT program, you need to organize and analyze data from multiple tools, databases and systems.
 A DPC tool will orchestrate and conduct all those tools to deliver that information, while leveraging intelligent automation, AI and machine learning to apply logic and structure that data, or to decide, for example, how to close gaps by looking to other sources.
 With a full view across all program dependencies, a DPC tool will make intelligent decisions enabling you to automate project wave planning, and dictate and automate workflows to reduce the risk, time, and effort of any IT transformation program.